Geri-Borbas/JS.Library.eppz_js/README.md

 **Objective-JavaScript** for everyday use.

 Inheritance (of course)?
 Missing class methods?
 Want to make reliable `super` calls?
 Even in class methods?
 See class type in inspector?
 Correct results for `constructor.name`?
 Property definitions outside constructor?
 I do.
-So I created this `Class`.

 Like/use objective programming?
 You'll like this. **A single file called [`Class.js`](https://github.com/eppz/eppz-js/blob/master/Classes/Tools/Class.js)** is what you're looking for.